 Visiting Palace of Versailles – a day trip from Paris

-- Before Chateau de Versailles was built to be a Palace as we know it today, it was originally built as a hunting lodge by Louis XIII.
-He used 3 years to rebuild the lodge into what later became Chateau de Versailles as we know it today.
+- Before Chateau de Versailles was built to be a Palace as we know it today, it was initially created as a hunting lodge by Louis XIII.
+He used three years to rebuild the lodge into what later became Chateau de Versailles as we know it today.

 - World War I “Peace Treaty” was signed in Chateau de Versailles.